(Text|String|Character)

 Below you can find a couple of text operations:

-- Collation: Compare strings according to the conventions and standards of a particular language, region or country.
+- Collation: Compare strings according to the conventions and standards of a particular language, region, or country.

-- Text Boundaries: Locate the positions of words, sentences, paragraphs within a range of text, or identify locations that would be suitable for line wrapping when displaying the text.
+- Text Boundaries: Locate the positions of words, sentences, and paragraphs within a range of text, or identify locations that would be suitable for line wrapping when displaying the text.